Updated June, 2020

-Step 2 – Define the Target Markets in the form of Personas
+Step 2.
+Define the target markets in the form of personas

-Example #1: In gathering the User Requirements for a new translation process and system for a large multinational technology company, we captured the diverse needs of each of the 3 main users, including the translators, internal approvers and project managers to a broad audience including management, software developers and process designers.
+Example #1.
+In gathering the user requirements for a new translation process and system for a large multinational technology company, we captured the diverse needs of each of the three main users.
+This include the translators, internal approvers and project managers for a broad audience including management, software developers and process designers.

-- Primary Persona: Helena, Translation Co-ordinator
+- Primary persona: Helena, Translation Co-ordinator

 - Goal: To have a translation plan for a new software interface for each region.

-- Start Condition: Product Manager briefs the Translation Co-ordinator about the product, which languages it needs to be translated into, and time-lines.
+- Start condition: Product Manager briefs the Translation Co-ordinator about the Product, which languages it needs to be translated into, and time-lines.

-- Trigger: The product development project is approved.
+- Trigger: The Product development project is approved.

-- End Condition: A translation plan is drafted for each global market.
+- End condition: A translation plan is drafted for each global market.

-- Primary Persona: Janice, Singaporean Events Planner
+- Primary persona: Janice, Singaporean Events Planner

 - Goal: To plan the most memorable event at an exciting new destination for her client.

-- Trigger: The client briefs Janice what they require for the event, where they would like it held and the budget.
+- Trigger: The client briefs Janice on what they require for the event, where they would like it held and the budget.

-- End Condition: Janice has all the information she needs to research and collate a proposal including a 3-day itinerary and costings for the client.
+- End condition: Janice has all the information she needs to research and collate a proposal including a 3-day itinerary and costings for the client.

-Next time you are embarking on the Market Requirements stage, consider articulating more detail around your target customer’s needs through the use of Scenarios.
-They bring your Personas to life and provide context to the User Tasks that the rest of your team are trying to develop and market for.
+Next time you are embarking on the market requirements stage, consider articulating more detail around your target customers’ needs through the use of scenarios.
+They bring your personas to life and provide context to the user tasks that the rest of your team are trying to develop and market for.